iman370/FCC-ML-with-python/Projects/README.md

 How did I find this challenge?

 The hardest part of this challenge was encoding each word into an integer manually.
 When I learnt about encoding datasets (the movie review NLP project using the imdb dataset), it was already done for my by the time I loaded in the dataset.
+I got to it in the end and it wasn't as hard as it seemed at all.

+My model had also compiled with near perfect accuracy and this was a bit worrying incase I had overfit the training and testing data.
+However, thankfully that wasn't the case.